aeh0/experiiiments/_posts/2022-08-04-blogging-with-jekyll.markdown

 <!--more-->
 ```
 to every post, at the point I want each excerpt to stop.
-* In the home layout, add this line below {%- if site.show_excerpts -%} to add a ‘continue reading’ prompt at the end of each excerpt:
+* In the home layout, add this line to add a ‘continue reading’ prompt at the end of each excerpt:

 ```
 <a class="excerpt-post-link" href="{{ post.url | relative_url }}">Continue reading →</a>